What exactly is EPiC?

 Each peer group is paired with a facilitator to lead the sessions, bring content, facilitate exchange of tools, ideas and information, and to ensure that members engage in collaborative and informative discussion.

-During a series of WealthCounsel continuing legal education classes being led by Thomas Fafinski in 2014, Fafinski mentioned his longtime participation with a local, non-industry-specific peer group in Minneapolis.
+During a series of WealthCounsel CLE classes being led by Thomas Fafinski in 2014, Fafinski mentioned his longtime participation with a local, non-industry-specific peer group in Minneapolis.

 Upon further discussion, Fafinski explained that he had been acting as the facilitator for 2 groups since 2008, and had been a member for years prior to facilitating.
-One of the founders of WealthCounsel, William Conway, was intrigued by the notion of an estate planning law firm, industry-only peer group.
+One of the founders of WealthCounsel, William Conway, was intrigued by the notion of an industry-specific estate planning attorney peer group.

 Following the yearlong beta test, WealthCounsel approved the program’s continuation.
 Membership in the peer groups grew, virtual peer groups were established, and the solution was featured at multiple WealthCounsel Symposiums.